sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep '^[[:alpha:]]' etc/ssh/sshd_config Command will display all lines of the file /etc/ssh/sshd_config starting with a letter. \n

 tr Ac Ze Command will replace all characters A and c from input to Z and e respectively. \n

+tr -d 'cC' Command will removes all letter c and C from input. \n